asl3/capitalone-mindsumo-skyscanner/README.md

-# react-with-apis
+# Capital One Mindsumo Skyscanner Challenge
-React Demo with the Skyscanner API
+Created using React with the Skyscanner API

 ## Setup for Demo